 For more information about control groups, refer to Control Group.

-Click Next or use the tabs on the top of the create campaign navigation
+Click Next or use the tabs on the top of the create campaign navigation to move to the "Content" tab.

 Step 2: Content